-But sleep preferences are not just a matter on individual adaptation.
+And sleep takes on different meanings at different stages of our lives.
 Children, for example, typically require much more sleep than adults, especially in their first several years of life.
-Even here, though, individual needs can be overridden by broader social concerns.
-One of the key tasks of parenting is training children to fit their sleeping patterns into the parents' schedule.
-"My baby slept through the night last night!!" is a celebratory exclamation all new parents long to shout.
+Even here, though, individual needs can be overridden by broader social and interpersonal concerns.
+A major accomplishment of parenting is getting children to fit their sleeping patterns into the parents' schedule.
+"My baby slept through the night last night!" is a celebratory exclamation all new parents long to shout.
 But it's not always easy.
-What parent hasn't experienced the struggle of trying to get a combative toddler to sleep at night?
+What parent hasn't experienced the struggle of trying to get a fussy baby or combative toddler to sleep at night?
 But parent-child conflict over sleep never completely disappears.
 Try waking up a surly teenager on a school day morning sometime.
-Incidentally, the problem of dozy teenagers has become so bad that the American Academy of Pediatrics (2014) recently issued a policy statement recommending a later start of the school day in middle and high school so that teens can get enough sleep at night.
+Incidentally, the problem of dozy teenagers has become so bad that the American.
+Academy of Pediatrics (2014) issued a policy statement a few years back recommending a later start of the school day in middle and high school so that teens can get enouch sleep at night.